 We’re pleased to be working with the Kapor Center’s Women of Color in Computing Collaborative on research around how women** of color fund and resource their earlier-stage tech startups.

 We’ll be conducting this research over the course of Q3 and Q4 of 2019 (see below for how you can help!).

-This research seeks to identify the ways in which women of color are successfully resourcing their tech and VC-backed startups in the pre-Series B stages of company growth.
+This research seeks to identify the ways in which women of color are successfully funding and resourcing their tech and VC-backed startups in the pre-Series B stages of company growth.
 To the extent possible, we aim to highlight the strategies that have proven most successful and least successful across the study group, as well as differences between women of color founders and the general population of women founders, and further single out any areas of opportunity that haven’t been fully utilized or realized.